This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetRealWithIntel #CollectiveBias

 Technology is advancing at such an incredible pace so it’s no surprise that it is allowing more opportunity to enjoy the things you love without leaving your home.
 Dan is a bit of a tech geek (what guy isn’t?) so he is always checking out the virtual reality devices when we go into any electronics store.
 It was also one of the reasons he couldn’t wait to update his phone to the Samsung Galaxy 8.

 Disclosure: There are affiliate links included in this post.
 This means if you make a purchase I may make a small commission at no additional cost to you.
-Thank you for supporting the brands that support this blog!

 We learned about the Intel True VR App which is a live streaming VR application creating custom virtual reality experiences including streaming MLB Baseball and let me tell you it’s awesome.
 You can watch the game of the day on the app every Tuesday during baseball season which is perfect because it is Dan’s day off so we make a date night out of it.